Errorld/learn_beautifulsoup/README.md

-# learn_beautifulsoup
+#learn_beautifulsoup

+##begin to learn
 2015-09-22 16:37:40

-- begin to learn
+- add readme.md
+- add soup1.py
+ - enumerate some usages of BeautifulSoup

 ###encountered a problem when I want to derive the *name of a variable* from a *variable*